TRANSPORT AIR-ROAD-SEA

 For guests who want to explore Flores with public transport and/or want to go to some particular areas, want to climb a mountain or want a trekking it is wise to hire a guide.

+At some POI's a guide is mandatory, like for example in Todo village, Cunca Wulang, Cunca Plias.
 Note that some drivers also add a fee for guiding but keep in mind that this is not always necessary depending on the route, where you want to stop, what to see.
 There is a huge difference in guiding.
 A guide who take you to the top of the Inerie volcano is not the same as a guide who takes you to Koka Beach for example.

 See also "Car with driver" and "How to..." here above.